corralm/ted-talks-nlp/README.md

 # TED Talks
+## Problem Statement
-Sex, politics, and religion are three of the main of taboo topics that we don’t usually talk about.
+Sex, politics, and religion are three of the main taboo topics that we rarely discuss.
 Yet, they are very important concepts.

 So, why "can't" we talk about them?

+A few reasons...
-Politics & Religion – People tend to have passionate beliefs which can lead to strong disagreements and emotionally charged discussions.
+  * Politics & Religion – People tend to have passionate beliefs which can lead to strong disagreements and emotionally charged discussions.
-Sex – Can lead to potential legal implications depending on the context.
+  * Sex – Can lead to potential legal implications depending on the context.

-Since we can't seem talk abou these topics, I turned to TED to see what the experts had to say to better understand this issue.
+Since we rarely talk about these topics, I built a topic model to see what TED speakers had to say about them and better understand the ideas and issues being discussed.

 ## Workflow
 ![workflow](./img/workflow.png)